-The Roundabout Directing Fellowship has been established to provide development opportunities, resources, and career assistance to early career directors for the American Theatre.
-The Fellowship was created specifically to foster new relationships with artists who have traditionally been denied equitable opportunities in the theatre industry.
-To that end, we actively encourage and seek applications from underrepresented groups, inclusive of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, veteran status and disability status.
+The Roundabout Directing Fellowship has been established to provide development opportunities, resources, and career assistance to early career directors in the American Theatre.
+The Fellowship was created specifically to foster new relationships with, and to create a launchpad for, artists who have traditionally been denied equitable opportunities in the theatre industry.
+To that end, we actively encourage and seek applications from underrepresented groups, inclusive of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, veteran status, and disability status.

-The Fellowship is ideally suited to a candidate seeking experience as an assistant director on productions large and small, mentorship from established artists, immersion in a not-for-profit institution, and independence to pursue their own projects and gain introduction across the industry.
+The Fellowship is ideally suited to a candidate seeking experience as an assistant director on productions large and small, mentorship from established artists, immersion in a not-for-profit institution, independence to pursue their own projects, and introductions to artistic leaders across the industry.
 The Fellowship will select one director for a season-long commitment, providing them time and support while working alongside some of the foremost artists in the field.

 Roundabout celebrates the power of theatre by spotlighting classics from the past, cultivating new works of the present, and educating minds for the future.